DataDog/hiring-engineers/answers.md

     I installed PostgreSQL for database.
     Though I have a problem with postgres configuration.
 Reinstallation did not solve the problem.
-    I checked the user data and password I entered in the database to make sure to edit postgres.yaml file with a generated password.
+    I checked the user data and password in the table I entered in the database to make sure to edit postgres.yaml file with a generated password.

     vagrant@precise64:/etc/dd-agent/conf.d$ sudo cat /etc/dd-agent/conf.d/postgres.yaml